-This policy is for all personal electronic devices, including but not limited to cell phones, and/or auxiliary/ancillary devices such as watches, speakers, and ear buds.
+This policy is for all personal electronic devices, including but not limited to cell phones, headphones/earbuds, smartwatches, portable speakers, laptops, and tablets.
 While students may bring cell phones or other electronic devices to school, we strongly recommend against them as they are a major distraction to student learning.
-If necessary, devices should be silenced and stored in lockers during school hours as per Section 1006.07, Florida Statutes.
-For urgent communication, parents should contact the front office.
+If a student must bring their device, it is expected to be off and stored in their lockers during instructional hours.
+Students must receive permission from OSS staff to use their phones inside the school building.
+Parents are encouraged to contact the front office when needing to contact their students.
 The same expectations apply during after-school activities, such as clubs or tutoring.